 LOVE INC (in the name of Christ) – We are partnering with this local ministry in the Tampa Bay Area.
 Which networks local church volunteers, and community organizations to help people in need.

 Stewardship Committee - Our Stewardship Committee is comprised of volunteers who help promote stewardship - time, talent, and treasure - in our church.
 It is made up of the following subcommittees:

-Welcoming Committee - The Welcoming Committee encourages new people and visitors to learn about our church.
+- Welcoming Ministry - The Welcoming Committee encourages new people and visitors to learn about our church.
 We invite our fellow Orthodox Christians in our community to worship with us and offer a place to serve in ministry.

 Sunday School - Weekly Sunday school classes teach our children about the Orthodox Faith.
 We are always looking for volunteers to teach our classes and we encourage those with children to bring them every Sunday.
 Classes are held after Holy Communion is distributed to the children.

 GOYA - This is our teenage group for young people in 7-12th grades.
 They participate in a monthly spiritual encounter, social events, retreats and sponsor a Lenten retreat each spring.